Joseph I. Lieberman, Chair

 Agriculture, Nutrition, and Forestry

-Established in 2014, the Blue Ribbon Study Panel on Biodefense informs U.S. biodefense efforts and provides recommendations for needed change.
-The Panel, supported by seven ex officio members and funds from foundations, industry, and individual donors, assesses where the United States falls short in addressing biological terrorism, warfare, accidents, and emerging, reemerging, and other naturally occurring infectious diseases.
+Established in 2014, the Bipartisan Commission on Biodefense (formerly the Blue Ribbon Study Panel on Biodefense) informs U.S. biodefense efforts and provides recommendations for needed change.
+The Commission, supported by seven ex officio members and funds from foundations, industry, and individual donors, assesses where the United States falls short in addressing biological terrorism, warfare, accidents, and emerging, reemerging, and other naturally occurring infectious diseases.
 Information-gathering is achieved primarily through public and private meetings and literature research, and recommendations are issued in the form of reports.
-The Panel works to educate all stakeholders and the public about its findings through these reports, public appearances, and other communications platforms.
+The Commission works to educate all stakeholders and the public about its findings through these reports, public appearances, and other communications platforms.

-In order to assess gaps in the animal agrodefense enterprise, the Panel developed the following research questions:
+In order to assess gaps in the animal agrodefense enterprise, the Commission developed the following research questions:

 1.Are our priorities correct?